farshim/farshim.github.io/_pages/publications.md

 ---

 <p>
-	I am interested in the rigorous development of cryptographic primitives, security models, and relationship between primitives.
-Recently, I have been working on idealized models of computation, such as the random-oracle or the ideal-cipher model, as well as cryptosystems with advanced functionalities, such as functional encryption, multi-linear maps, and obfuscation.
+	I am interested in the rigorous development of cryptographic primitives and protocols, as well as the relationships between primitives and protocols.
+My work at IOG centers around the design and analysis of composable layer-2 blockchain protocols.
+My work at Durham is on idealized models of computation (such as the random-oracle and generic-group models) and has been supported by an EPSRC new-investigator grant.
+In the past I have worked on cryptosystems with advanced functionalities (e.g., functional encryption, multi-linear maps, and obfuscation) and public-key and identity-based cryptosystems.
 A list of my publications appears below; see also my <a href="http://www.informatik.uni-trier.de/~ley/db/indices/a-tree/f/Farshim:Pooya.html">DBLP</a> and <a href="http://scholar.google.com/citations?user=w_Pjc6MAAAAJ&amp;hl=en">Google Scholar</a> pages.
 </p>
 <p>
 	<b>Publications</b>